- Posted by Nigel Edelshain

 But skipping this step is a bad idea.

-Having a well-defined buyer persona (or more likely personas) is the root from which all your marketing stems.
+Having a well-defined patient persona (or more likely personas) is the root from which all your marketing stems.
 If the root is not firm, your marketing will not flourish.

 Your messaging will miss the mark.Your website, e-newsletters, emails and social media posts won’t be as good as they could be.
 Your results will not be as good as they could be.